Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: System Architecture

 \subsection{Hardware Architecture and Data Collection}

 \myParagraph{Hardware Architecture} The real-world platform used for experiments was a modified Lincoln MKZ sedan with custom engine control units and custom onboard sensors, including four monocular fisheye cameras, an IMU, and an onboard wheel-odometry system that uses wheel-encoders as well as other proprietary sensors to estimate the car’s motion.
 The sensors are all production-equivalent except for the IMU.
 Figure~\ref{fig:dataset} shows the arrangement of the sensor suite on the car.
 The IMU data was provided by an RT3000 unit, and the cameras were 1-MegaPixel production automotive cameras.
-IMU data is collected at 100Hz while camera data at 20Hz.
-Wheel odometry data is also provided at IMU rate.
-Ground-truth data (only used for benchmarking) is provided by differential GPS for the outdoor datasets at IMU rate.
-All sensors use the same onboard clock but are not synchronized and even data from sensors running at the same rate (\eg IMU and wheel odometry) may arrive at different instants.
+IMU data was collected at 100Hz while camera data at 20Hz.
+Wheel odometry data was also provided at IMU rate.
+Ground-truth data (only used for benchmarking) was provided by differential GPS for the outdoor datasets at IMU rate.
+All sensors used the same onboard clock but were not synchronized.
 Data was collected via a ROS node developed to interface with the raw sensor data, which were communicated via CAN bus and UDP onboard the car.
-While the car was capable of running Kimera online, the results presented in this paper are obtained using a desktop computer running Ubuntu 20.04 with a 24-core Intel processor.
+While the car was capable of running Kimera online, the results presented in this paper were obtained using a desktop computer running Ubuntu 20.04 with a 24-core Intel processor.

 \myParagraph{Data Collection} For evaluation, we used both simulated datasets and real datasets collected with the vehicle described above.
-The simulated datasets were recorded in the TESSE simulation environment \cite{Rosinol21ijrr-Kimera}.
-The scene was an outdoor urban area, and the data came from a simulated car with a realistic dynamics model.
+The simulated scene was an outdoor urban area, and the data came from a simulated car with a realistic dynamics model.
 Ground-truth pixel-wise semantic labels were extracted from the simulator in place of a segmentation network, and the labels associated with roads were used for the free-space reconstruction in Kimera-Semantics.

 For the real-world datasets, we collected 22 datasets recorded in 5 different locations, both indoor and outdoor, over the course of 5 months.
 The speeds of the car in the datasets varied, as did trajectories, environment, obstacles, and weather (see sample trajectories in Fig.~\ref{fig:dataset-traj}).
 Some of the datasets had occlusions on one or multiple cameras for extended periods, others had long stops for traffic, crowded markets with many pedestrians, and long straight-line motion beyond the VIO module's time horizon that made scale estimation difficult.
 For the indoor datasets, GPS was unreliable inside of the parking garages, so we used Ford's proprietary wheel-odometry motion estimate as ground truth as it proved extremely accurate, especially at low and medium speeds.